Charles L. Chase

 Charles L. "C.L."
 Chase (1826 – April 20, 1895) was an American politician and farmer who served as the fourth and final secretary of Minnesota Territory from 1857 to 1858.
 He subsequently served in the Minnesota House of Representatives from 1876 to 1877, representing the 11th legislative district of Minnesota in the 18th Minnesota Legislature.

 Early life

 Chase was born in New York around the year 1828.

 Chase came to the Territory of Minnesota in 1856.

 Career

 Chase served as the fourth and final secretary of Minnesota Territory from April 23, 1857 to May 24, 1858.

+On October 13, 1857, an election was held to approve the constitution of the State of Minnesota.
+Assuming the constitution would come into effect almost immediately, state offices were elected simultaneously, although none actually took office.
+Henry Hastings Sibley was elected governor, however could not be sworn in as the state constitution was not in effect.
+Chase declared himself as acting Governor, despite technically holding no constitutional authority.
+The actual territorial governor, Samuel Medary, spent large amounts of time out of state, leaving Chase free to carry out his business as acting governor.
+Most of the 124 pieces of legislation passed in preparation for statehood was passed into law by Chase, not Medary.
+During this time, Chase signed documentation under both the titles of Acting Governor, and Secretary.

 Chase was elected to the Minnesota Constitutional Convention of 1857 from the 3rd district.
 He served in this position from July 13, 1857 to August 29, 1857.

 Chase served in the Minnesota House of Representatives from 1876 to 1877, representing the 11th legislative district of Minnesota in the 18th Minnesota Legislature.

 During his time in office, Chase served on the following committees.
 He chaired the Commerce committee.